Narven/rustwannabe/src/075-enums.md

 }
 ```

-> paterns in a match must be exaustive (all possible outcomes must be defined)
+> patterns in a match must be exhaustive (all possible outcomes must be defined)

-We can use underscore `_` for any match:
+We can use the underscore `_` for any match:

 ```rust
 match my_variable {